coin3d/sc21/packaging/SC21-README.txt

     - the Sc21 documentation
     - the Sc21 examples
     - Coin 2.4.3
-    - the CoinTools for Coin 2.4.3
+    - the CoinT5ols for Coin 2.4.5

 By default, all of these will be installed, except for the CoinTools.
 (You only need the CoinTools if you want to use SoQt.)
 You can select which components to install by choosing "Customize" in the installer's "Installation Type" screen.

-Note that due to ABI changes between gcc-3.3 and gcc-4.0, you have to choose the right SDK depending on what compiler version you are using.
-As a rule of thumb, this means:
+Note that you need to use gcc-4.0 to build against Sc21 due to ABI changes between gcc-4.0 and earlier gcc versions.

-  - Mac OS 10.4 "Tiger"     use Sc21-*gcc4.dmg
-  - Mac OS 10.3 "Panther"   use Sc21-*gcc3.dmg

 For more information, please read the relevant FAQ entries on the Coin/Mac website.